yeyeto2788/ConfigurationFiles/Platform/PocketCHIP/Games/README.md

 To run any game just type: `mednafen -fs 1 /path/to/rom`

+## Creating a "GUI" for the emulator.

 If you desire to have a "GUI" create a `.sh` file with the content of `medGUI.sh` file that is it within this repository folder.

+Install needed packages:

+`sudo apt-get install zenity`

-After this give the file execution permissions by typing `chmod +x medGui.sh`
+After this, give execution permissions to the file by typing `chmod +x medGui.sh`

+**NOTES:**

-**NOTE:** Take into account that in the file `medGUI.sh` there is a route pointing to `/home/chip/roms` folder, if you have the roms in other location, go and edit the file so it is pointing to the right directory.
+  * Take into account that in the file `medGUI.sh` there is a route pointing to `/home/chip/roms` folder, if you have the roms in other location, go and edit the file so it is pointing to the right directory.

+  * You can place this file in the Desktop so you'll have a quick access to it.